 If you don’t have a business bank account, don’t put this task off any longer.
 (If you’re worried about the cost of a separate account, you can get a free business checking account.)
 Make sure to use your business account only to pay business expenses.
 If you need funds to pay personal expenses, pay yourself via payroll and/or owner’s draw then use your personal funds to pay personal expenses.

 While you are at it, consider using a dedicated credit card for business expenses.
-A small business credit card can be an excellent choice.
+Small business credit cards can be an excellent choice.
 Some business credit cards don’t report to personal credit unless you default.
 And most offer attractive rewards.

 “Even if you do not have a business credit card, designate one of your personal cards for business expenses,” advises Sandy Smith founder, Elevate Influencer Conference.
 “This will make it easier to track and manage those costs.
 If that credit card also rewards you with mileage, cash back, or any other gift for using the card, this is an added perk that you can use for yourself as well.”